On geometrically transitive Hopf algebroids: Hopf algebroids: comodules algebras, principal bundles, and weak equivalences

 This section contains the definitions of commutative Hopf algebroids and theirs bicomodules algebras.
 All definitions are given in the algebraic way.
 Nevertheless, we will use a slightly superficial language of presheaves, sufficiently enough to make clearer the connection with the contents of Section \ref{sec:Grpd}.

-Parallel to subsections \ref{ssec:biset} and \ref{ssec:WE} a brief contains on principal bibundles between Hopf algebroids and their connection with weak equivalences, is also presented.
+Parallel to subsections \ref{ssec:biset} and \ref{ssec:WE}, we present a brief contents on principal bibundles between Hopf algebroids and their connection with weak equivalences.
 Dualizable objects in the category of (right) comodules are treated in the last subsection, where we also proof some useful lemmata.